-Ad ii.c)

-As a general rule, a participation is considered to be subject to an adequate levy if it is subject to a tax on profits levied at a rate of at least 10%.
-However, certain tax base differences, such as the absence of any limitations on interest deduction, a too broad participation exemption, deferral of taxation until distribution of profits, or deductible dividends, may cause a profit tax to disqualify as an adequate levy, unless the effective tax rate according to Dutch tax standards is at least 10%.
+Luxembourg the Netherlands Real estate is deemed to be a good asset for purposes of the Asset Test by operation of law (regardless of its function n within the owner's enterprise and regardless of the tax position of the owner).
+For purposes of the 50% threshold of the Asset Test, the fair market value of the assets is decisive.
+The Asset Test is a continuous test and should be met throughout (almost) the entire tax year.
+Assets that are used for group financing, leasing or licensing activities are as a general rule deemed to be passive, unless they form part of an active financing or leasing enterprise as described in Dutch law, or are for 90% or more financed with loans from third parties.
+Ad ii.c) As a general rule, a participation is considered to be subject to an adequate levy if it is subject to a tax on profits S levied at a rate of at least 10%.
+However, certain tax base differences, such as the absence of any limitations on interest deduction, a too broad participation exemption, deferral of taxation until distribution of profits, or deductible è dividends, may cause a profit tax to disqualify as an adequate levy, unless the effective tax rate according to Dutch tax standards is at least 10%.

 If the Minimum Threshold Test, as referred to in 3.2 (i) hereof, is met but the remaining conditions of the participation exemption are not, a credit will be granted for the underlying tax paid by the participation at a maximum rate of 5% (except for qualifying EU participations, for which the actual tax can be credited).
 Ad iii.

-The participation exemption does not apply to payments received from a subsidiary to the extent that such payments are, directly or indirectly, deductible for CIT purposes in the country of the subsidiary (irrespective of whether the deduction is actually claimed).
+The participation exemption does not apply to payments received from a subsidiary to the extent that such payments are, directly or indirectly, deductible for CIT purposes in the country of the subsidiary (irrespective of whether the deduction is actually claimed). whether the deduction is actually claimed).